KGalapon/KGalapon.github.io/README.md

 ## Deployment

 This site deploys automatically via the GitHub Actions workflow in [`.github/workflows/pages-deploy.yml`](.github/workflows/pages-deploy.yml) whenever changes are pushed to `main`.
-No manual build step is needed — just commit and push.
+No manual build step is needed; just commit and push.

 ## License